 - 1 tsp coconut oil

 - 1-2 Tbs cashew milk

-    - Microwave for 1-2 minutes, or until center is completely cooked.
+- Microwave for 1 minute or until cooked through.

 - Bake in a 350 degree oven for about 20 minutes or until cooked through.